-Brandon J. Fremin has served as the Executive Director of the National Center for Disaster Fraud (NCDF) since February 2018, managing a staff of over 80 investigators, analysts, call center operations, and managers.
-Mr. Fremin is committed to carrying out the mission of the NCDF to improve and further the prevention, detection, investigation, and prosecution of fraud related to natural and man-made disasters, and to advocate for victims of such fraud.
+Ronald C. Gathe, Jr., has served as the Executive Director of the National Center for Disaster Fraud (NCDF) since December 2021, managing an over 80-member staff of investigators, analysts, and NCDF call center managers and operations specialists.
+Mr. Gathe will continue to carry out the mission of, and diligently work to improve, the NCDF’s responsibilities to further the prevention, detection, investigation, and prosecution of fraud related to natural and man-made disasters, and to advocate for victims of such fraud.

 Mr. Gathe is also the United States Attorney for the Middle District of Louisiana (MDLA).
 As the chief federal law enforcement official in the district, Mr. Gathe is responsible for enforcing the federal criminal laws, representing the U.S. government in civil proceedings, and managing programs for federal, state, and local law enforcement, all with the primary goal of ensuring community safety.
 The district covers a nine-parish region in South Central Louisiana that includes Ascension, East Baton Rouge, East Feliciana, Iberville, Livingston, Pointe Coupee, St. Helena, West Baton Rouge, and West Feliciana Parishes.

 Prior to his appointment as the United States Attorney for the MDLA, Mr. Gathe previously served as the Chief of Trials, District Attorney’s Office, for the 18th Judicial District of Louisiana.
 In that role, he was responsible for supervising staff and overseeing all trials held in the District.
 Prior to that position, Mr. Gathe was a Section Chief in the 19th Judicial District of Louisiana’s Criminal Division, and was responsible for prosecuting a broad range of felony crimes including homicide, sexual assault, robbery, and other crimes of violence.